bje/NetappUserManagement/README.md

-## Distribution of users/keys to Netapp filers
+## NUM - Distribution of users/keys to Netapp filers

 ## Overview